Zoom acquires AI translation startup Kites

 Where does your enterprise stand on the AI adoption curve?
 Take our AI survey to find out.

-Videoconferencing company Zoom today announced that it acquired Kites GmbH (Karlsruhe Information Technology Solutions), a startup developing AI-powered real-time language translation technologies.
-The terms of the deal weren’t made public, but Zoom said that Kites’ team of 12 research scientists will remain in Karlsruhe, Germany while helping the Zoom’s engineering team build translation capabilities for Zoom users.
+Videoconferencing company Zoom today announced that it acquired Kites GmbH (Karlsruhe Information Technology Solutions), a startup developer of AI-powered real-time language translation technologies.
+Terms of the deal weren’t made public.
+Zoom said that Kites’ team of 12 research scientists will remain in Karlsruhe, Germany, helping the Zoom’s engineering team build translation capabilities for Zoom users.

-Kites is among Zoom’s first acquisitions following the company’s over $1.75 billion share sale earlier this year.
-In a filing in January with the U.S. Security and Exchange Commission, Zoom revealed it could use part of the capital for merger and acquisition activity.
+Kites is among Zoom’s first acquisitions following the company’s $1.75 billion-plus share sale earlier this year.
+In a filing in January with the U.S. Security and Exchange Commission, Zoom said it could use part of the capital for merger and acquisition activity.
 As of March, the company had $4.2 billion in cash, which CFO Kelly Stackelberg said in an interview with Yahoo Finance Live would be put toward “opportunities for acquisitions to augment our talent and our technology,” among other efforts.

 In its first acquisition in May 2020, Zoom bought Keybase, a security startup focused on encrypted communications, for an undisclosed sum.